sketchbuch/obsidian-knowledge-base/Misc./Markdown.md

 # Markdown

-Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+Markdown is a lightweight markup language that you can use to add formatting elements to plain text text documents.

 ---